ToBlick/cs101/slides/java-paradigm.md

 --

-- Any programaming language that can be compiled Java byte code can run in a JVM...
+- Any programaming language that can be compiled to Java byte code can run in a JVM...
 Groovy, Kotlin, and Scala are popular high-level languages with different syntax from Java that take advantage of this.

 ---

 template: java
 name: java-13

-## Byte code and the JVM
+## Fun fact

 When viewed as hexadecimal, all byte code files start with the text, `cafe babe` - this is a [magic number](https://en.wikipedia.org/wiki/Magic_number_%28programming%29).